Is the ocarina easy to play?

 Given that ocarinas are simple, you don't need a structured learning method or deliberate practice to learn to play it, right?

 It is easy to make this assumption, but following such an approach mostly leads to years of time being lost, with very little to show for it.
-Playing the ocarina well requires a deliberate practice approach like any instrument.
+There are many hidden details, and learning to play the ocarina well will be much more fruitful with a deliberate practice approach.

-Ocarina tabs especially are a double-edged sword; while they can help you to get started, continuing to use them will quickly hold you back.
+Ocarinas are commonly marketed as easy using approaches that look simple because they do not tell the whole story.
+Ocarina tabs especially are a double-edged sword; while they can help you to get started, continuing to use them long-term will hold you back.

-Not all the playing techniques are intuitive.
-I recommend reading How to play the ocarina, which covers all the critical techniques of playing the instrument.
+I recommend reading How to play the ocarina, which covers the essential aspects of playing the instrument.